Cheap Electrician vs Quality Electrician: What You're Really Paying For

 Let's break down what you're actually paying for when you hire an electrician, why pricing varies so much across Adelaide, and how to get genuine value without sacrificing quality or safety.

-Adelaide's electrical market has a huge price range: $80/hour to $180/hour.
-That's more than double at the top end.
+Adelaide's electrical market has a huge price range.
+The top tier can cost more than double the bottom.
 Why?

 What You're Paying For (The Real Costs)